Prospective PhD students

 ageing, under the supervision of senior

-Ageing is a research group within the UCL Faculty of Health
+UCL is a research department within the Institute of

-questions on studying within UCL please contact the Graduate
+questions about studying within UCL please contact the

 7679 1730) or Dr Annie Britton (email@example.com +44 20